NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-1.md

 If you are unable to complete any task, please feel free to ask them in the next training session or on TG after that.
 But DO NOT give up before that, try to read the docs, Frappe source code etc. if you don't know something.
 :::

 Go to your custom app where you have created the above mentioned DocTypes and upload the files `airplane.json`, `airline.json`, `airplane_ticket.json` and `flight_passenger.json` in the submission form below.
+NOTE: Change the extension of the files from `.json` to `.txt` before uploading the files.

 Use [this](https://cms.buildwithhussain.dev/fschool-assignment-submission/new) form to submit your assignment.